 They say you can get away with anything if you have good looks.
 That may apply to some situations but looks are superficial, transitory, and sure to abandon you in the long run.

 Something that can help you in any situation, stay with you forever and get better with age is having good communication skills.

-Words are powerful, they have the power to wage wars and also stop them if need be.
-They can be even more powerful if you know how to wield them or if you know how to best convey them.
+Words are powerful; they have the power to wage wars and also stop them if need be.
+They can even be more powerful if you know how to wield them or if you know how to best convey them.

 If you want to succeed in every sphere of life then you must master your oratory skills.
 Some are blessed with the gift of the gab and are born orators.
 However, this does not mean that good communication skills can only be inherited.

 Speaking well is an art, which you can cultivate and imbibe with patience, hard work, and practice.
 Remember that it is not something that you can learn overnight.